-A significant privacy flaw in the famous and widely used instant messaging platform WhatsApp has exposed the phone numbers and profile photos of 3.5 billion people across the world.
+A significant privacy flaw in the widely used instant messaging platform WhatsApp has reportedly exposed the phone numbers and profile photos of 3.5 billion people worldwide.
 Cybersecurity researchers had discovered that a technical issue allowed external websites and third-party tools to access user information even without being added as contacts.

 Researchers at the University of Vienna were able to pull 3.5 billion phone numbers by leveraging a “simple” method that took advantage of WhatsApp’s contact-discovery feature.